 At work, I gradually got the measure of the huge department I was in.
 I already knew, geography [my original discipline] had been folded into a wider entity, some years ago.
 This had occasioned a few retirements or resignations but it became part of one of the largest environmental centres in Europe, which is a good thing, as well as the largest department at the University.
 In 2017 many of the new colleagues were friendly, but not so much among most of the natural scientists and their students.
 They were not unfriendly, but we just had little in common academically and some of them had been there for years already, and had their own networks.
 This is a classic problem in universities, and I am a lapsed/non-scientist, on the other side of CP Snow’s ‘two cultures‘.

 A digression on working in interdisciplinary settings.
-I am not a well known researcher on African agriculture, but I do have years of research in West African rural communities, from a PhD in Burkina and ran a big research project in Niger.
+Lancaster operates a campus in Accra, Ghana and there was a lot of research and teaching taking place there, before and after I arrived.
+I am not a well known researcher on African cropping systems, but I do have years of research in West African rural communities, from a PhD in Burkina and ran a big research project in Niger.
 These led me to be pretty sceptical about the import of Western agritech innovations, like new crop varieties, to Africa without considerable forethought and with input from farmers.
 These might produce more crop yield in the lab, and some under field conditions, but as the anthropologist Paul Richards reminds us, they rarely adapt well to the social and economic environment of a semi-subsistence African village, where labour requirements, social norms, indigenous innovation, and gender relations determine what can be grown and where, in varying micro-environments.
 Those issues and behaviours have been developed over centuries, are quite remarkable, and exist despite constraints on crop production being considerable.
 Changing photosensitivity or improved pest resistance of plants bred in modern labs is essentially unimportant for farmers if the crop does not fit within local labour patterns and gender relations.
 Painstaking research is needed to work out these contexts – we could call it ‘technography’ as Richards does, or ‘Agricultural Innovation Systems (AIS) thinking’ as others do, or the ‘political ecology of agriculture’.
 It should be part of trialling every scientific innovation but it is often skipped, scanted or deemed to be somebody else’s job.
 I have spent much of my research career illustrating how much better farmers are at managing harsh environments, than some scientists give them credit for, following the work of Mike Mortimore and others.
 I also challenge another myth – what Andy Stirling calls ‘incumbent’ approaches to innovation.
 We don’t have a ‘food security crisis’ if our global food surpluses were better distributed – it’s an access to food question in the countries I know, not a ‘need to produce more’ problem at this stage, assuming good distribution and overcoming power inequalities [a big problem to work on].
-Agribusiness is not necessarily the friend of the poor and vulnerable, either, and ag science often supports commercial operators de-facto without delving into their issues.
-Agribusiness can afford to buy seeds, and take over land, better than semi-subsistence farmers.
+Agribusiness is not necessarily the friend of the poor and vulnerable, either, and ag science often supports commercial operators de-facto without delving into this issue.
+Agribusinesses can afford to buy seeds, and take over land, better than semi-subsistence farmers.

 I know, and I found, this type of talk is not popular among plant biologists, of the type that don’t consider such ethical issues or do such fieldwork.
 Why a failure to engage with basic and proven issues that determine whether lab research will be taken up?
 Or, why not follow through how seeds and plants are actually absorbed into and used in social systems?
 The failure to consider this point upset me on a few occasions – eg presenting to a less than sympathetic audience at an N8 AgriFood meeting.
 And again when I was not invited to particularly crucial meetings in my department-lots of other junior and senior people were.
 I’m not much of a lone worker, able to be head down and ignoring what is going on down the corridor, and a lot of it was plant biology.
 I probably needed, if I had stayed around longer, to try to rescue my situation by securing funding for work on agricultural innovations that crossed from seeds to people and into the important social questions.
 But I guess none of this would have been well received.